-Today involves a full day of sightseeing.
 Explore the ancient treasures of the Shanghai Museum in the People's Square before visiting the Silk Factory.
 This afternoon, discover the ultramodern district of Pudong.
 Round off the day with a panoramic evening cruise on the Huangpu River.
+Sightseeing today involves a full day of touring around the centre of the city including approximately 2-3 hours on foot.